 RA and other types of arthritis

-Arthritis is a common health problem in the US population, affecting more than 46 million people and resulting in disability for 19 million people.1 In fact, among chronic diseases in the US, arthritis causes more disability than any other condition, including heart disease, diabetes, and back or spine problems.2 RA is the third most common type of arthritis behind osteoarthritis (prevalence 26.9 million) and gout (prevalence 6.1 million).
-RA affects approximately 1.3 million in the US.1
+Arthritis is a common health problem in the US population, affecting more than 54 million people, with this number expected to rise to 78 million in the next 20 years.1,2 Among chronic diseases in the US, arthritis causes more disability than any other condition, including heart disease, diabetes, and back or spine problems.1 RA is the third most common type of arthritis behind osteoarthritis (prevalence 31 million) and gout (prevalence over 8 million).3 RA affects over 1.3 million in the US.3,4

 How common is RA among autoimmune diseases?

-RA is one of the more common autoimmune diseases, with rates higher than a number of other conditions, including psoriasis, Crohn’s disease, Type I (insulin-dependent) diabetes, lupus, and multiple sclerosis.3-5
+RA is one of the more common autoimmune diseases, with rates higher than a number of other conditions, including psoriasis, Crohn’s disease, Type I (insulin-dependent) diabetes, lupus, and multiple sclerosis.5

 The prevalence of RA globally and in the US